heatblayze/minecraft-glider-armor/README.md

 ## Distribution

 This repository is under the MIT license, meaning you can do practically anything.
-Just don't violate the Minecraft EULA.
+Maybe don't violate the Minecraft EULA.
 Ultimately I'm not responsible for anything you do.

 Here are some quick answers to some questions you might have: